loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-flatmap/README.md

 # Kafka Streams FlatMap

-This module demonstrates:
+This module demonstrates the following:

-- The use of the Kafka Streams DSL: `flatMap()`, `peek()`.
+- The usage of the Kafka Streams DSL, including `flatMap()` and `peek()`.
-- The use of unit tests with Topology Test Driver.
+- Unit testing using the Topology Test Driver.

-This module does:

-- Stream records of type <String,KafkaPerson> from a topic named PERSON_TOPIC.
+In this module, records of type `<String, KafkaPerson>` are streamed from a topic named `PERSON_TOPIC`.
+The following tasks are performed:

-- Map the KafkaPerson value to both first name and last name.
+1. Map the `KafkaPerson` value to extract both the first name and last name.
-- Map the respective keys to uppercase first name and uppercase last name.
+2. Convert the respective keys to uppercase for the first name and last name.
+3. Flatten the resulting key-value pairs.
-- Flatten the result and write it back into a new topic named PERSON_FLATMAP_TOPIC.
+4. Write the flattened key-value pairs into a new topic named `PERSON_FLATMAP_TOPIC`.

 ![topology.png](topology.png)